Pegah-Ardehkhani/Multi-Criteria-Decision-Making/README.md

 2. **VIKOR (VlseKriterijumska Optimizacija I Kompromisno Resenje):**
  - VIKOR is a Multi-Criteria Decision Making method that seeks to find a compromise solution by ranking alternatives based on their proximity to the ideal solution, while considering the balance between the best and worst performances across all criteria.

+3. **AHP (Analytic Hierarchy Process)**
+   - A method that uses pairwise comparisons and a hierarchical structure to prioritize alternatives.

 1. **Weighted Sum Model (WSM)**
    - A linear aggregation method where alternatives are scored by summing the weighted values of each criterion.

-2. **Analytic Hierarchy Process (AHP)**
-   - A method that uses pairwise comparisons and a hierarchical structure to prioritize alternatives.

 4. **Elimination and Choice Translating Reality (ELECTRE)**
    - A family of methods used to solve multi-criteria decision problems by eliminating inferior alternatives.